X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim03floorplan.md

     }
 ```

-> This method of separating out the actual rendering of 3D elements is very common, ensuring that the correct shader parameters and draw method is used for that content.
-Rendering can become quite complex and a fair amount of through has to go in to how specific elements of your game are processed and rendered as efficiently as possible, grouping together elements that are rendered the same way. (similar to how 2D content uses [SpriteBatches](Riemers2DXNA04spritebatch))
+> This method of separating the actual rendering of 3D elements is very common, ensuring that the correct shader parameters and draw method are used for that content.
+Rendering can become quite complex and a fair amount of through has to go into how specific elements of your game are processed and rendered as efficiently as possible, grouping together elements that are rendered the same way. (similar to how 2D content uses [SpriteBatches](Riemers2DXNA04spritebatch))

 We will still be using the **Textured** technique in our effect (shader) to render our triangles from our vertices.
 As always, we need to apply our World, View, and Projection matrices to the effect.
 As we want the graphics card to also sample the colors from our texture, we need to pass this texture to the graphics card.

-The triangles are rendered from the **VertexBuffer**, which set set using our prebuilt buffer in the **SetUpVertices** method, the last argument of the **DrawPrimitives** method automatically determines how many triangles can be rendered from the VertexBuffer, since three vertices define one triangle, we know how many triangles to render!
+The triangles are rendered from the **VertexBuffer**, which are set using our prebuilt buffer in the **SetUpVertices** method, the last argument of the **DrawPrimitives** method automatically determines how many triangles can be rendered from the VertexBuffer, since three vertices define one triangle, we know how many triangles to render!

 Do not forget to also call this method from within your **Draw** method by updating it to look as follows: